IshanVasisth/SOC-CryptoCasino/README.md

 The second week was all about learning solidity and writing your first smart contract.
 I leant the basic syntaxes used in solidity.
 I followed cryptozombies course for the first part but then i switched to cyfrin updraft's solidity course.
 I also referred to the official solidity documentation.
 There was no exact assignment given as much by the mentor.

-So i asked chatGPT for an assignmnet to write a basic smart contract and using the help of remix environment i wrote my first smart contract.
+So i asked chatGPT for an assignmnet to write a basic smart contract and using the help of remix environment i wrote my first smart contract and cleaned the code using chatGPT.
 This is the  assignment :

 🧪 Smart Contract Assignment – Solidity (Week 2)
 Contract: SavingsPool